 People often shop visually and spontaneously.
 Accordingly, packaging design is important for the purchase decision.
 The appearance of your product and the information on the packaging can decide whether it ends up in the shopping cart.
 With an eye-catching packaging design that appeals to the target group, you have the opportunity to set yourself apart from the competition on the shelf.
 So what could be more obvious than getting feedback directly from the target group on different packaging designs to increase the purchasing probability?

-You want to test your packaging design?
+You want to test your packaging or product design?
 In our Appinio Dashboard you will find a questionnaire template and a sample survey

 Implementation of a Design Test